sagreenxyz/Quizzer/README.md

-# AIQuizzer2
+# AIQuizzer

-AIQuizzer2 is a SvelteKit-based application that provides a Quiz and Flashcard system.
+AIQuizzer is a SvelteKit-based application that provides a Quiz and Flashcard system.

 ## Features